 - MS in Computer Science: Computer scientists develop mathematical models and algorithms necessary to enable computer-human interactions

 Why Should You Consider Earning a Technology Degree?

 There is no doubt that STEM graduates are in high demand at companies across various industries and sectors.
-According to the Pew Research Center, since 1990, employment rates in STEM occupations have grown 79 percent.
-In 1990, there were 9.7 million jobs in the U.S. that would be considered STEM jobs.
-In 2018, there were 17.3 million of them.
-That’s an incredible rate of growth that surpasses the overall job growth rate in the U.S. For STEM graduates, this means they may have an easier time finding the job they want in the geographical location they prefer.
+That’s an incredible rate of growth that surpasses the overall job growth rate in the U.S. Employment in computer and information technology occupations is projected to grow 11% from 2019-2029, much faster than average for most occupation.1 For STEM graduates, this means they may have an easier time finding the job they want in the geographical location they prefer.

 Another reason to consider earning a technology degree is that a STEM career can be quite lucrative.
-The Pew Research Center has determined that a STEM worker earns, on average, 26 percent more than a non-STEM worker.
 While STEM graduates who go on to earn a master’s or doctoral degree can reasonably expect to increase their lifetime earnings, it should be noted that having an advanced degree is not mandatory to enter a technology-related field.
-In fact, a full 36 percent of the STEM workforce possesses a bachelor’s degree, but no post-graduate degree.
 A career in the life sciences is most likely to require an advanced degree.

 Can Technology Degree Graduates Work in Non-STEM Fields?